 The map showing the Old City of Jerusalem with the Noble Sanctuary, situated on an ancient man-made platform known as the Temple Mount, located on the Judaean Hills in East Jerusalem in Israel.

 In the beliefs of the Jews, Muslims and Christians the Temple Mount is really a historical sacred place in the old city of Jerusalem.

-In Judaism the Temple Mount is the holiest site, according to Hebrew scripture the world expanded into its present form here, and it was this place where God took some soil and created the first man, Adam.
+In Judaism the Temple Mount is the holiest site, according to Hebrew scripture, this is the venue where the world expanded into its present form, and it was at this place where God took some soil (adamah) and created the first man, Adam.

 The walls around Jerusalem's Old City were built between 1537 and 1541 CE by the Ottoman Empire under the direct supervision of Sultan Suleiman the Magnificent.
 The walls stretch for approximately 4.5 kilometers (2.8 miles) and rise to a height of 5–15 meters (16–49 feet), with a thickness of 3 meters (10 feet).
 The Old City walls contain 43 surveillance towers and 11 gates, seven of which are presently open.